 It is understood that many customers have a large amount of data in their CyBox folders.
 Please contact your local IT professional or email the Storage@ISU project team at email@example.com to discuss your options.
 If you need the data, don't delete it.
 We're here to help you determine the storage option that is best for you.

-Iowa State University should be storing 1.2 PB or less in CyBox or risk incurring additional cost of $130/terabyte/year.
+- Iowa State University is storing 1.2 PB or less in CyBox, avoiding the additional cost of $130/terabyte/year.

 ISU will be billed for all overages at the rate of $130/terabyte/year.
 That expense will be allocated to the parent unit of an individual for individual overages or the parent unit of a college/unit for college or unit overages.